mrismanaziz/Reforestation/README.md

-## Why does Waldo only wear stripes?
-Because he doesn't want to be spotted.
+## Why do cows not have toes?
+They lactose!